Wilfred Rhodes: Last pre-war seasons

 Rhodes again failed to complete the double in 1913, scoring 1,963 runs (average 32.71) and taking 86 wickets (average 21.88).
 In the 1913–14 English winter, Rhodes went to South Africa with the MCC under the captaincy of Douglas.
-A strong England side won the five-match series 4–0 against weak opposition.
+A strong England team won the five-match series 4–0 against weak opposition.
 Rhodes scored 731 runs in first-class matches, averaging 34.80, and took 31 wickets at 21.35, which led Wisden to comment on his value as an all-rounder.
 In the second Test Rhodes took one wicket, his 100th in Test matches, and completed the double of 1,000 runs and 100 wickets in Tests; the first England player to do so, he was only the third player to reach the double after Australians George Giffen and Monty Noble.
 In the same match, Rhodes made his second and final Test century, scoring 152 and adding 141 for the first wicket with Albert Relf.
 He batted for more than five hours, and Wisden said that he "was too cautious to please the crowd, but his steadiness was invaluable to his side."
 His batting was overshadowed, as Sydney Barnes took 17 wickets in the match.
 Rhodes resumed his opening partnership with Hobbs in the third Test, sharing a stand of 100, followed by opening partnerships of 92 and 133 in the fourth Test, the only drawn match of the series.
 In this match Rhodes took three wickets for 33 in the first South African innings.
 In all Tests on the tour Rhodes scored 289 runs at an average of 41.28 and took six wickets (average 32.50).

 In the final season before the First World War, Rhodes scored 1,377 runs.
 Yorkshire used him more often as a bowler and his tally of wickets consequently increased to 118, enabling him to complete another double.
 Following the outbreak of war in August 1914, first-class cricket came to an end for four years.
 While many cricketers joined the army Rhodes, like George Hirst and Schofield Haigh, went to work in a munitions factory in Huddersfield.
 He and Hirst were paid by Yorkshire to be available to play in war-time cricket matches on a certain number of Saturdays.